tecladocode/web-dev-bootcamp/curriculum/section06/lectures/05_jinja2_conditional_statements/README.md

 ## Conclusion

 In this post, you've learned how to perform basic comparisons in Jinja2 templates using conditional statements.
-You've also seen how you can leverage *Truthy* and *Falsy* values of variables to control your logic directly from the Jinja2 template.
+You've also seen how you can leverage *truthy* and *falsy* values of variables to control your logic directly from the Jinja2 template.

 [^conditional-statements]: [Conditional (computer programming)](https://en.wikipedia.org/wiki/Conditional_(computer_programming)#:~:text=In%20computer%20science%2C%20conditional%20statements,evaluates%20to%20true%20or%20false.)